JK Rowling to speak out on trans stance in new podcast - latest updates

 JK Rowling – latest: Harry Potter author to speak out on trans stance in new podcast

-Interviewer Megan Phelps-Roger says podcast was ‘never intended to vindicate’ author over her remarks about the transgender community
+Interviewer Megan Phelps-Roper says podcast was ‘never intended to vindicate’ author over her remarks about the transgender community

 JK Rowling will give a rare interview in which she addresses her controversial remarks on transgender rights.